VOP Under Florida Law

 The period of time from the issuance of the warrant or the notice of appear, will not count as part of your probation period.

 If you are arrested for VOP, you will not be entitled to a bond.
-However, depending on the nature of your probation and other factors such as how far in your probation period you are and how well you have complied with your probation until that day, an experienced VOP defense attorney might be able to negotiate one with the court.
+However, depending on the nature of your probation and other factors such as how far in your probation period you are and how well you have complied with your probation until that day, we might be able to negotiate one with the court.
 If you are not granted a bond you will be held in custody until a VOP hearing in front of the sentencing judge.
 This, in some instances, may take some time.

-It is extremely important that you contact an experienced Orlando VOP attorney as soon as you suspect that a violation of probation allegation occurred.
+It is extremely important that you contact an experienced VOP lawyer as soon as you suspect that a violation of probation allegation occurred.
 There are many strategies that can be used by your defense attorney to defend your rights.

-Once an arrest warrant is issued and you are taken into custody a Violation of Probation hearing is scheduled to review your case.
-A Violation of Probation hearing is very different than regular hearings.
+Once an arrest warrant is issued and you are taken into custody a Violation of Probation hearing, very different than a regular hearing, is scheduled to review your case.

 A violation of probation hearing has the following characteristics:

 If you are found guilty of violation of probation, you will now be “convicted” on the original charges, which means that you will have now a criminal record.
-That is why it can be crucial to have a good violation of probation attorney representing you, since the issue of whether you are adjudicated or not can sometimes be negotiated favorably.
+That is why it can be crucial who represents you, since the issue of whether you are adjudicated or not can sometimes be negotiated favorably.